MicrosoftDocs/architecture-center/docs/example-scenario/quantum/loosely-coupled-quantum-computing-job-content.md

 Unlike in the [tightly coupled alternative](tightly-coupled-quantum-computing-job), the architecture presented here assumes multiple clients are accessing the quantum workspace via the API.
 This scenario leads to following requirements:

-* Clients must authenticate to the API, which can be implemented via [Authentication policies](/azure/api-management/api-management-authentication-policies).
+* Clients must authenticate to the API, which can be implemented via [authentication policies](/azure/api-management/api-management-authentication-policies).
-* Authentication of the Azure Functions can be implemented via [Managed Identity](/azure/active-directory/managed-identities-azure-resources/overview) associated to the functions.
+* Authentication of the Azure Functions can be implemented via [managed mdentity](/azure/active-directory/managed-identities-azure-resources/overview) associated to the functions.
 These identities can be used to authenticate to the Quantum workspace.
 * There can be multiple clients accessing the API.
 Request throttling could be implemented using [API Management request throttling functionality](/azure/api-management/api-management-sample-flexible-throttling) to protect the quantum backend and limit the use of the quantum resources.
 * Depending on request pattern, caching of quantum computing results can be implemented via [API Management caching policies](/azure/api-management/api-management-caching-policies).